Whether you travel for business or pleasure, there’s nothing like a comfortable room waiting for you at the end of the day.

 What is the Chase IHG® Rewards Club Select Credit Card login?

-Which is better, the Chase IHG® Rewards Club Select Credit Card vs. Chase Marriott Rewards® Premier Credit Card?
+Which is better, the Chase IHG® Rewards Club Select Credit Card vs. Chase Marriott Bonvoy Boundless™ Card?

-They both share restaurants, but the others differ.
-So depending on your spending categories, you may find one or the other a better choice.
-In general, Marriott points provide slightly higher value than IHG points.
+Depending on your spending categories, you may find one or the other a better choice.
+In general, Marriott points provide a slightly higher value than IHG points.